Take a weekend trip to Portland with the kids

 Slappy Cakes: Slappy Cakes is an all-day breakfast restaurant that lets you cook your own pancakes at your table, complete with toppings and fillings of your choice.
 4246 SE Belmont St

-Editor's note: This updated article was originally published in March of 2014.
+Editor's note: This article, originally published in March 2014, was updated in March 2019.

 More family travel